 The delegation then visited Amel’s well-known Ebel El Saki olive soap factory, where they received detailed explanations of the soap-making process and how this is empowering 350 beneficiaries who sell their products at Amel’s Menna shop, in headquarters.
 Through its soap programme Amel is promoting a culture centered around growing olives, one of Lebanon’s most coveted foods.
 This centre also offers support to 100 farmers to improve their techniques and agricultural skills.

 Following the visits Madam Greoli said: “Refugees are human beings, and it is not usually the case that they leave their country out of choice.
-From Europe we need to make a serious commitment to help countries like Lebanon”, which is currently hosting around 1.5 million Syrian refugees.
+From Europe we need to make a serious commitment to help countries like Lebanon”, currently hosting around 1.5 million Syrian refugees.
 Madame Greoli added: “Politicians by themselves do not make a country.
 Civil society is very important in advancing solidarity between people and implementing change.
 Amel’s model is to be imitated around the world, including in Belgium.”